ansys/pyansys-dev-guide/doc/source/how-to/packaging.rst

           pip install package-name[qt]

-Implementing Optional Libraries in Features
+Implementing optional libraries in features
 +++++++++++++++++++++++++++++++++++++++++++
-One of the best ways to implement an optional dependency is to execute a "lazy import" at runtime for the feature in question.
+One of the best ways to implement an optional dependency is to execute a *lazy import* at runtime for the feature in question.
 For example, if your library has an optional dependency on ``matplotlib``, you can implement it with:

 .. code:: python